simboden/BVtkNodes/docs/BVTKNodes.rst

   `download head.vti from github <https://github.com/tkeskita/BVtkNodes/blob/master/examples_data/head.vti>`_.
 - Create node setup as shown in the image in `Introduction`_.
-You can add nodes from Add menu or by shortcut key shift + A. Link nodes by dragging from connectors to another connector.
+You can add nodes from Add menu or by shortcut key shift + A. Link nodes by dragging from a connector to another connector.
 - Set **FileName** in *vtkXMLImageDataReader* node by clicking on the folder icon and select *head.vti* file.
 - In *vtkContourFilter* node click plus icon to add a contour value,